viur-framework/viur-docs/source/basics.rst

 - :class:`~server.bones.stringBone.stringBone` for strings or list of strings,
 - :class:`~server.bones.textBone.textBone` for HTML-formatted content.

-There are also some more specialized, pre-defined bones that can be used.
+This is only a list of the most commonly used bones.
+There are much more specialized, pre-defined bones that can be used.
 Please refer the :ref:`bones API reference <reference_bones>` for all provided classes and options.

 Prototypes and modules
 ======================

 Modules are the controllers of a ViUR application, and implement the application logic.
 To implement modules, ViUR provides four basic prototypes.
 These are :class:`~server.prototypes.list.List`, :class:`~server.prototypes.singleton.Singleton`, :class:`~server.prototypes.hierarchy.Hierarchy` and :class:`~server.prototypes.tree.Tree`.

 .. |icon_list| image:: images/list.svg
    :width: 45px